IV. SUPPLIER SELECTION AND SOLICITATIONS

 For further information, contact Procurement and Contracting Services at 621-1747, or the Contracting Office at 626-3919.

-For information concerning lease, purchase, or sale of real estate, contact Real Estate Administration at 621-1813.
+For information concerning lease, purchase, or sale of real estate, contact Planning Design and Construction, Real Estate Services at 621-3775.

 All contracts, vendor agreements, software license and other documents containing terms and conditions binding The University of Arizona require the approval and signature of the University Contracting Office, or a Buyer.
 If these documents are signed without proper authority, both legal and financial difficulties can result for you, your department, and the University.